craigvlyons/roverPi/README.md

 # RoverPi

-Python web server on the Raspberry Pi for controlling WaveShare Rover over serial.
+Python web server on the Raspberry Pi. web server displays video from the pi camera, and has a joystick for controlling WaveShare Rover over serial.